Community Garden Grants

 Central Ohio is a thriving hub for community gardening and urban agriculture.
-The Scotts Miracle-Gro Foundation, The City of Columbus, and Franklin County utilize a single application and review process to maximize funding and material resources to gardens and to provide financial and material resources to re-purpose underused land and to create, continue, or expand community gardens and greenspaces to:
+The Scotts Miracle-Gro Foundation and The City of Columbus utilize a single application to maximize funding to gardens and to provide financial and material resources to re-purpose underused land and to create, continue, or expand community gardens and greenspaces to:

 ELIGIBILITY